-A gas certificate is the resposibility of the seller and is required for a registration transfer or a new registration.
+- A gas certificate is the responsibility of the seller and is required for a registration transfer or a new registration.

 If you suspect the safety certificate is incorrect or failed to identify a problem, you need to take the following steps: